Kerala Police: A model policing paradigm in handling COVID-19

 Not enlisted in SOPs:

 The Police response to a pandemic was not enlisted in the SOPs (Standard Operating Procedures) which the police falls back, in times of crisis.
-Faced with a totally new problem, with no past experience, the rank and file fell into the grind to ensure that the instructions of lockdown is implemented in letter and spirit.
+Faced with a totally new problem, with no past experience, the rank and file fell into the grind to ensure that the instructions of lockdown are implemented in letter and spirit.
 But what made Kerala Police different is the manner in which the lockdown was ensured.
 Through purely legal means, high voltage awareness campaigns and seeking the cooperation of the citizens, the police implemented a near total lockdown to ensure that the virus was completely arrested.

 The implementation of the lockdown norms was the easy part.
 The police ventured into a variety of functions and roles traditionally done by the other wings of the Government.
 Building social awareness against the spread of the disease was one major task and negating false news was another.
 Understanding the impact of social media in a digital state like Kerala, the Cyber Wing of the Police had tightened vigil on social media, from day one.
 The Police were very quick to identify fake and misleading news and posts and more than 150 cases were registered all across the State in this regard.
 Arrests of more than 106 persons followed.
-This gave a deterrent effect on the spread of fake and unverified messages on the social media.
+This gave a deterrent effect on the spread of fake and unverified messages on social media.

 Going digital: